'This is new to us': Charleston area breweries may dump beer as pandemic kills keg sales

 With draft beer sales virtually zeroed out thanks to the mandated closure of on-premise drinking due to the coronavirus pandemic, Charleston area brewers may soon have to dispose of full kegs of beer that have gone stale in distributors' warehouses.

 "We've never had to deal with dumping beer before," said COAST Brewing Company's co-owner Jaime Tenny.
-The North Charleston brewery has been turning out organic craft beer from its brick-clad redoubt on the naval shipyard for 13 years, but the COVID-19 shutdown marks the first time the prospect of a mass disposal of "out-of-code" (read: no longer fresh) beer has come up.
+The North Charleston brewery has been turning out organic craft beer from its brick-clad redoubt on the former Charleston Naval Shipyard for 13 years, but the COVID-19 shutdown marks the first time the prospect of a mass disposal of "out-of-code" (read: no longer fresh) beer has come up.

 "This is new to us," said Tenny.
 "We're looking at a lot of kegs in my distributor's warehouse that are getting to that point where we to look at options, and the top option is to dump it all."